"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

-Indeed, above described (vacuum) YM thread modes $ A _\theta (\rho, \theta, z)$ \cite{Al.S.} would be different from vacuum YM BPS monopoles (for instance, in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac).
-It is associated with the obvious divergence as $r^{-2}$ \cite{BPS} (c.f. (\ref{radial pole1}) \cite{Ryder}) of the vacuum "magnetic" field $\bf B$ at the origin of coordinates in Minkowskian non-Abelian models involving vacuum BPS monopole solutions.
-In this case there is impossible to link YM fields $ A _ \theta (\rho, \theta, z)$, representing topologically nontrivial (rectilinear) threads in the Minkowskian Higgs model, to vacuum BPS monopoles quantized by Dirac, with vacuum YM BPS monopole solutions (with same topological numbers), at least in a smooth wise (that is connected with the $\sim \partial_\mu A_\nu$ items always entering the "magnetic" field $\bf B$ in YM theories).
-On the other hand, the value $<B^2>$, the vacuum expectation value of the "magnetic" field $\bf B$ squared, can serve \cite{LP1} as the order parameter in Minkowskian Higgs models with YM fields.
-Herewith its nonzero value, $<B^2>\neq 0$, is the sign violating the initial $SU(2)$ gauge symmetry group down to its $U(1)$ subgroup, and it is always the second-order phase transition \cite{rem1,Linde}.
-If the Minkowskian Higgs model with YM fields implies the continuous $\sim S^2$ vacuum geometry, the possible (as in the BPS or 't Hooft-Polyakov models) divergence of $\bf B$ at the origin of coordinates testifies \cite{rem1} in favour of point hedgehog topological defects located just at the origin of coordinates.
+If the Minkowskian Higgs model with YM fields implies the continuous $\sim S^2$ vacuum geometry, the possible (as in the BPS or 't Hooft-Polyakov models) divergence of $\bf B$ at the origin of coordinates testifies \cite{rem1} in favor of point hedgehog topological defects located just at the origin of coordinates.
 The origin of such topological defects is in the nontrivial isomorphism (\ref{hedge}).
 This singularity of (vacuum) "magnetic" fields can be removed by regularising appropriate energy integrals.
 Also there are no contributions from point hedgehog topological defects into these energies integrals unlike the case of first-order phase transitions when such contributions appear (as, for instance, $\Delta E$ \cite{Landau52}, (\ref {vklad1}), in the case of a liquid helium II specimen turning together with the cylindrical vessel where it is contained).
-Unlike the former case, gaps in the directions of $\bf B$ and ${\bf B}_1$, (\ref{B1}), in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac and involving the "discrete" vacuum geometry (\ref{RYM}) according to our assumption are evidences in favour of the first-order phase transition occurring in this model.
+Unlike the former case, gaps in the directions of $\bf B$ and ${\bf B}_1$ in the Minkowskian YM-Higgs model with vacuum BPS monopoles quantized by Dirac and involving the "discrete" vacuum geometry (\ref{RYM}) according to our assumption are evidences in favour of the first-order phase transition occurring in this model.
 This is in a good agreement with the general theory of first-order phase transitions (discussed, for instance, in Ref. \cite{Linde}, in \S 3.1; see also \cite{rem1}).
-The discontinuous behaviour of plots for order parameters is just the sign of first-order phase transitions occurring in physical theories \footnote{The discussed gaps in the directions of $\bf B$ and ${\bf B}_1$ discovered in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac is a specific manifestation of singularities associated with vortices presenting in that model.
-The existence of alike singularities in gnon-Abelian gauge theories quantized by Dirac was predicted as far back in Ref. \cite{Pervush1} (in the English version of that paper). }.
+The discontinuous behaviour of plots for order parameters is just the sign of first-order phase transitions occurring in physical theories.
+Indeed, to prove that the first-order phase transition takes place in the, we discuss now, Minkowskian YM-Higgs model with vacuum BPS monopoles quantized by Dirac, a large job is necessary.
+In particular, it is necessary to analyze the first derivatives of the thermodynamics potentials in the both mentioned thermodynamics phases: the "rotary" and "superfluid" inside the YMH vacuum quantized by Dirac.
+In the present study we do not set ourselves as the goal the such analysis, but nevertheless we would like make the one important notice already here.